NancyNegi23/NancyNegi23/README.md

 - 👋 Hi, I’m Nancy Negi
 - 👀 I’m interested in learning different technologies and explore different field of tecnologies
 - 🌱 I’m currently learning data structures and SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me

 <!---